run-ai/docs/docs/Researcher/cli-reference/runai-submit-pytorch.md

 ## Description

-Submit a distributed Pytorch training run:ai job of execution.
+Submit a distributed Pytorch training run:ai job to run.

 !!!
 Note
     To use distributed training you need to have installed the < insert pytorch operator here > as specified < insert pre-requisites link here >.